ibrahimpg/node-mail-list-manager/README.md

 **EMAIL_ADDRESS** - The email address you want to send and test from.

-**EMAIL_PASSWORD** - The psasword for the email address you want to send and test from.
+**EMAIL_PASSWORD** - The password for the email address you want to send and test from.

 **ACCESS_PASSWORD** - The password protecting the send, test, and view routes in the API.
 Make sure it is a strong password that is not easily guessed.